Getting your API key

 POST Custom Fields

-- Create fields when a team launches a new workflow: Example: a recruiting team creates “Candidate stage” (single select) or a partnerships team creates “Partner tier” (single select) automatically from a setup wizard.
+- Create fields when a team launches a new workflow: A recruiting team creates “Candidate stage” (single select) or a partnerships team creates “Partner tier” (single select) automatically from a setup wizard.

 PUT Custom Fields